 “A friend once told me that the reason the word DOG is the word God spelled backwards is because dogs are reflections of God’s unconditional love for us,” said Steve Murphy.
 “No dog exemplified this more than Cross.”

 Sadly, Cross passed away on December 2, 2020.

-A German Shepherd with a unique ability to help others, Cross found a special niche as a therapy dog working with people of all ages, from children to adults suffering with life’s challenges.
-With a little transportation help from his handlers, Steve and Rhonda Murphy, he spent the last five years of this life doing what he loved most – reducing patients’ anxiety and stress across multiple programs and levels of care at Rogers Behavioral Health’s West Allis and Oconomowoc locations.
-It is estimated that he touched touched thousands of people’s lives throughout the years, attending individual and group therapy sessions up to six days a week.
+A German Shepherd with a unique ability to help others, Cross found a special niche working with people of all ages, from children to adults struggling with life’s challenges.
+With a little transportation help from his handlers, Steve and Rhonda Murphy, he spent the last five years of this life doing what he loved most – working alongside our treatment teams to help reduce patients’ anxiety across multiple programs and levels of care at Rogers Behavioral Health’s West Allis and Oconomowoc locations.
+It is estimated that he touched touched thousands of people’s lives throughout the years, being present at individual and group sessions up to six days a week.

-Steve explains that the job of a therapy dog is to sense an individual’s emotional state and provide care.
-A few years ago, Cross was featured in a video to showcase his talents and demonstrate how pet therapy is used in patient care at Rogers:
+Steve explains that Cross’ job was to sense an individual’s emotional state and offer care in the best way he knew how.
+A few years ago, Cross was featured in a video to showcase his talents and demonstrate how dog assisted inverventions are used at Rogers.

 This very special dog knew that every resident and every encounter was completely different, based on what that person needed.
 One little girl he worked with for several months wrote this note that best describes his work.